code11/engine/docs/docs/usage.md

 ## Build

-Engine react application are pretty much written like any other React application, with few differences:
+Engine react applications are pretty much written like any other React application, with few differences:

 1. Only functional react components can become Engine [view](/docs/api/view)s